-Recognized as one of Canada's Top 100 Employers (2016)
+Recognized as one of Canada's Top 100 Employers

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 8, 2015)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 8, 2018)

-- ArcelorMittal Dofasco Inc. directs its community support through a Corporate Community Investment Fund and a longstanding Employee Donations Fund (raising over $40 million over the course of its 70 year history) -- employees also volunteer for numerous community initiatives every year through the "Team Orange" volunteer program
+- ArcelorMittal Dofasco directs community support through a corporate Community Investment Fund and a longstanding Employee Donations Fund (which has raised over $40 million over the course of its 70-year history) -- employees also volunteer for numerous community initiatives every year through the Team Orange volunteer program

 - ArcelorMittal Dofasco supports long-term personal and professional development through generous tuition subsidies (up to $24,000) for courses both related and unrelated to an employees' current position, and offers academic scholarships for children of employees who wish to pursue post-secondary education (up to $2,500 per child)

 Among his varied roles at ArcelorMittal Dofasco G.P., Richard Do Couto oversees the programs of Team Orange, the Hamilton, Ont., steelmaker's corps of dedicated volunteers.
 In addition to fundraising for varied causes, they can be counted on to roll up their orange shirtsleeves and lend their time and talents to a wide range of initiatives, whether making over community parks, mentoring students or collaborating with non-profit groups on key issues.